Hesse Department of Social Welfare and Integration

 Ms Gage-Lindner was born in New York City in the United States of America, and educated in the United States, France and Germany.
 She holds an AB degree in comparative literature from Smith College, USA, and a law degree from the University of Hamburg, Germany.

 Initially an attorney-at-law, Ms Gage-Lindner has been in government policy positions in the areas of gender equality and child welfare since the early 1990s.
-As section head in the Hesse Department of Social Welfare, her responsibilities entail drafting legislation, policy and programme development and research support at state and national levels in Germany and within the European Union.
+As section head in the Hesse Department of Social Welfare and Integration, her responsibilities entail drafting legislation, policy and programme development and research support at state and national levels in Germany and within the European Union.
 She has served as chairperson of the Hesse Task Force on Violence in the Home and of the Hesse Task Force on Trafficking in Human Beings, both multi-sectoral advisory boards mandated by the Hesse state cabinet.

 The delivery of health care to violence victims has been a primary focus of her work for nearly twenty years.
 She is founding member of transnational networks involving the health sector whose tasks include the analysis of health services, violence incidence and prevalence research, promotion of community level and multi-national cooperation between health actors and victim advocacy, tool development and policy reform.